1) What is the deadline for application?

 The deadline for application to the graduate programs in the School of Communication is January 15th for September admission.

 2) How do I apply to the School of Communication’s graduate programs?

 All information is available on our web site.
 Application to our program is open October 1 to January 15 each year.
 To apply online: https://go.sfu.ca/paprd/gradapplication.html.

 3) What are the requirements for admissions at both MA and PhD levels?

 For admission to the PhD program, the applicant is expected to have or be near the completion of a Master’s degree in a relevant discipline from a recognized university, hold a GPA of 3.5 or higher, and provide evidence of a capability of doing advanced graduate level research.
-As with the Masters students, the emphasis is less on the specific discipline one carries the degree in, and more on the relevance of the proposed work to the field of communication.
+As with applicants, the emphasis is less on the specific discipline one carries the degree in, and more on the relevance of the proposed work to the field of communication.

 SFU's English language requirements for foreign-trained applicants are set by the Dean of Graduate Studies Office.
 Please see here.

 Detailed information on program requirements is available from Jason Congdon, Graduate Program Coordinator (firstname.lastname@example.org)